U1st-Games/GameTogether/README.md

 ## Technical overview

 The React applicaiton starts in `src/index.js`.
 From here `App.js` is loaded.
 You can follow the routing from here.
-Components are in `src/Pages`.

-All of the logic for sharing the canvas stream and sharing mouse clicks and key presses is handled in `useWebRTCCanvas`.
+All of the logic for sharing the canvas stream and sharing mouse clicks and key presses is handled in `useWebRTCCanvasShare`.

 If you would like to get involved with the webRTC code, I strongly recommend having a good read through [this](https://www.html5rocks.com/en/tutorials/webrtc/basics/).